11com7/jqMVC/README.md

 lightweight MVC framework built on top of jqMobi

-**DEPRECATED – not activiley maintained – use only for legacy compatibility!**
+**DEPRECATED – not activiley maintained – used only for legacy compatibility!**

 SQLite fork